Bhaji Stuffed Pav | Stuffed Buns Recipe | Mixed Veg Curry Buns Recipe

 - Once done, take out the pav, cool on the wire rack.
 Serve warm for store for further use in an air-tight container once completely cooled.

 You can have these with ketchup or chutney of your choice.
 These are good on their own also with coffee, tea and kids can enjoy these with fresh fruit juice or hot chocolate.
 Make it for your guests on some special occasion.
-These can be stored in refrigerator for 1-2 days in an air-tight container or ziplock.
+Store in refrigerator for 1-2 days in an air-tight container or ziplock.
 You can also freeze these for a week.
 Reheat in oven before serving.
 Do not reheat in microwave, these will turn soggy.

 Tagging my Bhaji Stuffed Pav to my group Healthy Welthy Cuisines where everyone is making some stuffed breads.
-The theme Stuffed Breads was suggested by me this fortnight.
-Do check what my fellow bloggers ave brought to #StuffedBreadMelaatHW.
+I suggested the theme Stuffed Breads this fortnight.
+Do check what my fellow bloggers have brought to #StuffedBreadMelaatHW.